Anirban95/MO-RSplbestPSO/README.md

 The proposed schema as discussed in the paper is implemented in Python.
 This repository contains `.ipynb` (Jupyter Notebok) and `.py` (Python) files which contains modules which are further used to develop the entire schema.

-The details instruction for executing the entire package will be published post acceptence of this article or individuals' may send a request mail to the corresponding author at his official [e-mail](mailto:kdsaphy@caluniv.ac.in); Altough this is strictly for personal use untill not published.
+The details instruction for executing the entire package will be published post acceptence of this article or individuals' may send a request mail to the corresponding author at his official [e-mail](mailto:kdsaphy@caluniv.ac.in);